A First Time RV and Trailer Owners Buyer’s Guide

-What type of RV or Trailer makes sense for us?
+What type of first time RV makes sense for you?

 That, of course, is question number one.
 If you haven’t started looking, the choices are truly overwhelming.
 Here are the different categories of RVs to get you thinking.